marietta-d/cattle_mortality/README.md

 ## About

 The objective of this project is to..
+(TODO)

 ## Contents